-Each week, VEDP’s International Trade team will be hosting a webinar designed to help you think through various aspects of international trade during this new and disruptive period.
-We hope you will join us for these free webinars each Thursday.
+VEDP’s International Trade team hosted a webinar series designed to help you think through various aspects of international trade during this new and disruptive period.

 Date: Thursday, October 1

 The United Arab Emirates (UAE) has been the top U.S. export market in the Middle East North Africa region for the last 10 years and a critical regional hub for 1,500 American companies doing business throughout the Middle East, Africa, and South Asia.

 Date: Thursday, October 8

 Europe is a huge trading partner for the US in many different sectors, this can be evidenced by the fact that if the EU countries together were a single market, it would rank as the number one export market for the US (2018).

 Date: Thursday, October 15